 This is why greenery works so well – it is generally not a specific shape.
 Be sure to be picky about the photographs you choose.

-And use frames, especially the size of the frames that add to the overall aesthetic.
-Frames have a tendency to detract from your overall goal, so use the opportunity to add to the aesthetic instead of interrupting it.
+Also use frames, especially the size of the frames that add to the overall aesthetic.
+Frames tend to detract from your overall goal, so use the opportunity to add to the aesthetic instead of interrupting it.

 Liven it up

-If you choose to incorporate live plants, be sure not to water them in place to avoid potential water damage to the shelving.
+If you choose to incorporate live plants to your bookcase decor, be sure not to water them in place to avoid potential water damage to the shelving.

 Choose Decorative Elements with Differing Shapes